-Most North American snakes aren't poisonous.
+Most North American snakes aren't dangerous to humans.
 Some exceptions include the rattlesnake, coral snake, water moccasin and copperhead.
 Their bites can be life-threatening.

-Of the poisonous snakes found in North America, all but the coral snake have slit-like eyes and are known as pit vipers.
-Their heads are triangular, with a depression (pit) midway between the eye and nostril on either side of the head.
+Most venomous snakes in North America have eyes like slits and are known as pit vipers.
+Their heads are triangular with a pit between the eye and nostril on either side of the head.

-Other characteristics are unique to certain poisonous snakes:
+Other characteristics are unique to certain venomous snakes:

 - Rattlesnakes rattle by shaking the rings at the end of their tails.